How to Use Your SIM for Cellular Data in Windows 11

 Insert Your SIM Card (or Check Your eSIM)

-To use your SIM for cellular data in Windows 11, first insert your physical SIM card into the slot, checking the diagram for the correct orientation, or ensure your eSIM is already set up with your phone company.
+Insert a physical SIM card into the slot, checking the diagram for correct orientation, or verify that the eSIM is already active with a mobile provider before starting.

 Access Cellular Settings